rantmakes/RBP-Pi/README.md

 ## Software Features

 • Handles handshaking (SYN/ACK) with Roastmaster
-• Hosts an unlimited number of thermocouple, each sending on a unique channel (RDP supports 16)
+• Hosts an unlimited number of sensors (thermocouple, etc.), each sending on a unique channel (RDP supports 16)
 • Easy to setup and customize for those with limited coding knowledge

 ## RDP Protocol Features